“The server could not complete your request” Error in SharePoint Designer

 - Open IIS manager, ( Start >> Run >> Type: inetmgr)

 - Find your web application in IIS Manager

 - Make sure “Anonymous Authentication” is enabled.

 Also, repeat the above steps for “SharePoint Web Services” in IIS.
 KB: https://support.microsoft.com/kb/2758431

 2. Is your server running out of Memory (RAM)?:

-Monitor your Server memory load from Task manager, either increase server memory (RAM) or Try reducing the load by stopping unnecessary services and applications.
+Monitor your Server memory load from the Task manager, either increase server memory (RAM) or reduce the load by stopping unnecessary services and applications.
 (SharePoint Search host controller is a good candidate to restart!)

 Here is one such clue I found in the event log: